-A Garota de Ipanema was written 53 years ago by Antonio Carlos Jobim and Vinìcius de Moraes.
+A Garota de Ipanema was composed in 1962 by Antonio Carlos Jobim and Vinìcius de Moraes.
 The two bohemians, hanging out with the other bohêmia at the Bar Veloso in the Copacabana neighborhood of Rio de Janeiro, were inspired by a young woman who often passed by the bar on her way to the beach and who occasionally stopped in to buy cigarettes for her mother.
 In his book “Revelation: The Real Girl From Ipanema”, de Moraes waxes poetic about their muse: “The paradigm of the blossoming carioca*; the golden girl, mix of flower and siren, full of light and grace, the sight of whom is also melancholy, carrying with herself, on her way to the sea, the feeling of passing youth, of beauty that is not only ours – it is a gift of life in her beautiful and melancholic constant ebb and flow.” (*carioca describes someone from Rio de Janeiro) This sentiment is reflected in the song’s lyrics.
 (Hopefully my translation will convey this.
 The lyric for the English version of the song was written by Norman Gimbel and can be viewed here).

 The first recording of A Garota de Ipanema was recorded in 1962 by Pery Ribeiro; however, it wasn’t until the 1964 release of the album, Getz/Gilberto that the song was introduced to the rest of the world.
 João Gilberto, one of the artists credited with inventing the bossa nova sound along with Jobim and de Moraes, recorded the album with Stan Getz on saxophone and Jobim on the piano.
 João’s wife at the time, Astrud Gilberto, also sang on the album helping to make The Girl From Ipanema and another Jobim classic, Corcovado, huge international hits.
 Interestingly enough, Astrud had never before sung professionally, but João suggested she sing on the album and thus a star was born.